ElephtAI/Learning-Notes/Paper_sum.md

 * **Abstract**:

-> We present Deep Graph Infomax (DGI), a general approach for learning node representations within graph-structured data in an unsupervised manner.
-DGI relies on maximizing mutual information between patch representations and corresponding high-level summaries of graphs---both derived using established graph convolutional network architectures.
+> We present **Deep Graph Infomax (DGI)**, a general approach for learning node representations within graph-structured data in an **unsupervised** manner.
+DGI relies on **maximizing mutual information** between patch representations and corresponding high-level summaries of graphs---both derived using established graph convolutional network architectures.
 The learnt patch representations summarize subgraphs centered around nodes of interest, and can thus be reused for downstream node-wise learning tasks.
-In contrast to most prior approaches to unsupervised learning with GCNs, DGI does not rely on random walk objectives, and is readily applicable to both transductive and inductive learning setups.
+In contrast to most prior approaches to unsupervised learning with GCNs, DGI does **not rely on random walk objectives**, and is readily applicable to *both transductive and inductive* learning setups.
 We demonstrate competitive performance on a variety of node classification benchmarks, which at times even exceeds the performance of supervised learning.

 * **Key notes**:
+    - <u>**Main contributions**</u>:
+        - **[1]** **DGI**(Deep Graph InfoMax) propose an anternative objective for unsupervised graph learning -> based on **mutual information**
+            - Mutual Information Neural Estimation (MINE) -> make scalable estimation of mutual information possible and practical
+                - > training a statistics network as a **classifier** of samples coming from the joint distribution of two random variables and their product of marginals
+            - **DIM**(Deep InfoMax) -> learn representation of high-dim data
+            - <u>combine the above two, adapt ideas from DIM to graph domain</u> (use a *noice-constrastive* type objective with a standard binary cross-entropy (BCE) loss between samples from the joint and the product of marginal)
+            - DGI is **Contrastive**: objective is based on classifying local-global pairs and negative-sampled counterparts
+            - the authors' method contrast global & local parts simultaneously -> <u>global variable is computed from all local variables</u>
+        - **[2]** Steps of **DGI**:
+            1. sample a negative example by using the corruption function
+            2. obtain patch representations for the **input graph** by passing it through the encoder
+            3. obtain path representations for the **negative example** by passing it through the encoder
+            4. summarize the input graph by passing its patch representations through the **readout function**
+            5. Update parameters by applying gradient descent ot maximieze the objective function

+    - <u>**Other Notes**</u>:
+        - unsupervised representation learning with graph-structured data rely on **random walk-based objectives**
+        - Limitations of <u>random walk-based methods</u>:
+            1. over-emphasize proximity information at the expense of structural information
+            2. performance is highly dependent on hyperparameter choices
+            3. enforce an inductive bias that neighboring nodes have similar representations
+        - **Contrastive method**: train an encoder to be **contrastive** between representations that capture statistical dependencies of interest and those that do not
+        - **Sampling strategies**:
+            - previous get positive samples from *short random walks in the graph*
+            - recent work adapt **node-anchored sampling** to use a **curriculum-based negative sampling** scheme
+        - **Predictive coding**:
+            - previous Contrastive predictive coding (**CPC**) all predicitve -> the contrastive objective effectively trains a predictor between structurally-specified parts of the input
+            - others (encoding objectives on adjacency matrix; incorporation of community-level constraints into node embeddings) rely on **matrix factorization-style losses** ---> **not scalable to large graph**
+    - <u>**Use cases**</u>:
+        - **[i]** classifying research papers into topics on the `Cora`, `Citeseer` and `Pubmed` **citation networks**
+        - **[ii]** predicting the community structure of a social network modeled with `Reddit` posts
+        - **[iii]** classifying protein roles within **protein-protein interaction** (PPI) networks (*requiring generalisation to the unseen networks*)
-    -
+    - <u>**Further directions**</u>:

 ---